Same Sex Marriage, Civil Unions, and Domestic Partnerships

 Civil unions were first legal in 1999 in the state of Vermont as a means to provide the same state benefits, civil rights, and protections of the law to same-sex couples as married couples.
-Civil unions are therefore often sought after by same-sex couples who live in states which do not recognize same-sex marriage.
+Civil unions were therefore often sought after by same-sex couples who lived in states that did not recognize same-sex marriage.

 Civil union benefits vary among the handful of states that allow same-sex civil unions and may include benefits relating to title, tenure, wrongful death, loss of consortium, adoption, group health insurance, emergency care, property ownership, and tort actions under contracts.